Aidan-Densem/Aidan-Densem/README.md

-## Hi there, I am Aidna 👋
+## Hi there, I am Aidan 👋

 I am a MSc Statistics student at Imperial College London.
-Prior to this, I obtained a Mathematics & Statistics BSc (Hons) from the university of Edinburgh during which I read the following courses:
+Prior to this, I obtained a Mathematics & Statistics BSc (Hons) from the University of Edinburgh during which I read the following courses:

 1. Probability, Measure, & Finance
 2. Applied Stochastic Differential Equations